paxifaerA/git/readme.txt

-git is a version controll system git is a free software
+git is a version controll system git is a distributed free software